Co-Founders & Co-Directors of 100 Women Who Care Santa Fe:

 Joan Murphy is recently retired from the New Mexico Department of Health where she was employed in Behavioral Health Services, Injury Prevention and Health Emergency Management.
 She currently volunteers on the New Mexico Medical Reserve Corp, New MexicoServes and is a former facilitator of the Santa Fe Survivors of Suicide.
 She has lived in Santa Fe since 1965.
 She has three grown children in Phoenix, Denver and Austin.

 100+ Women Who Care was first started in Jackson, Michigan by Karen Dunigan in 2008.
 Her group of 100 women, at their first one hour meeting, raised $10,000 to buy 300 new baby cribs for an organization in their city.
-Their membership has now grown to nearly 300 members.
 Since that time other cities throughout the country have formed groups.